 Repaired: Linch (1951-53)

 Philip Henry Christopher Jackson (b1944) was born in Inverness, but attended Farnham School of Art, where he trained as a sculptor.
 He has produced numerous public statues, including an equestrian one of the Queen (2002) in Windsor Great Park and a large one of Bobby Moore outside the new Wembley stadium (2007).
-He has also produced religious works, of which two of the most prominent are a Christ in Judgement and a St Richard in Chichester cathedral.
+Other works are religious in nature, of which two of the most prominent are a Christ in Judgement and a St Richard in Chichester cathedral and he has also produced decorative sculpture , e g at Canary Wharf in London.
 He now lives at Midhurst.

 Sir T G Jackson

 Sir Thomas Graham Jackson, Bart (1835-1924) was educated at Brighton College and Oxford.
 He was articled to Sir George G Scott, whom he assisted on the reconstruction of Chichester cathedral tower and spire before starting on his own in 1863.
 He was later critical of Scott, particularly in his Modern Gothic Architecture, one of the many books he wrote.
 He was also a non-resident fellow of Wadham College, Oxford from 1864-80 and a member of the Art Workers Guild, of which he was master in 1896.
 J C Powell of J Powell and Sons was a friend and Jackson frequently recommended the firm's glass, as well as designing over 30 windows for the company himself.
-According to D Hadley these 'are generally saved from dullness only by an attractive use of colour'.
+In the view of D Hadley these 'are generally saved from dullness only by an attractive use of colour'.
 Jackson also designed glass tableware for the firm.
-His friendship with the Rev Henry Nicholls of Madehurst led to the restoration of the church and to other commissions in the vicinity.
-His extensive work at Oxford, mostly in the Renaissance style, led to the facetious suggestion that the city should be renamed ‘Jacksonville’.
+His friendship with the Rev Henry Nicholls of Madehurst led to the restoration of the church and then to other commissions in the vicinity.
+Most of his extensive work at Oxford,was in the Renaissance (or 'Anglo-Jackson') style and the quantity of it led to the further facetious suggestion that the city should be renamed ‘Jacksonville’.
 Despite his heavy workload, he restored churches throughout his life.
 Unusually, he received a baronetcy in 1913, in recognition of his work on replacing the foundations of the nave of Winchester cathedral.